The forest

 Community participation

-The vegetable garden and the food forest are the first classroom.
+The gardens and the food forest are the first classroom.
 Adults, children, whole families learn here — planting seedlings, composting, watering, harvesting.
 Not as a school project.
 As real work that produces real food that feeds real people.
 That is how knowledge stays alive.
 Feel free to book a tour — you might get the bug and come to some of our training courses.